atakemura/treetap/README.md

 * attach to the container e.g., `docker exec -it [CONTAINER NAME] /bin/bash`
 * `su - user` (by default it will log you in as root)
 * add Python, conda etc. to PATH `export PATH=/opt/conda/bin:/opt/conda/condabin:/opt/conda/bin:/opt/conda/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH`
+* Before running the scripts below, create empty directories with paths mentioned in the scripts, e.g., `mkdir -p tmp/journal/local tmp/journal/global` etc. If you see a FileNotFoundError during experiments this is the likely cause.
 * `bash run_all.sh` or run individual experiments like `python run_benchmark.py` etc.

 # Dependencies